AlexsLemonade/scpca-downstream-analyses/README.md

   nearest_neighbors=10
 ```

-**Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.
+**Note:** For Data Lab staff members working on development, the default `aml-config.yaml` file as well as the relevant project metadata file (both found in the `project-specific-files` directory) have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.
 The workflow can still be run from inside the directory that holds this repository without modifying any parameters, just by specifying the number of cores as in `snakemake --cores 2`.

 ## Expected output